 It is the responsibility of the Graduate Council to review all proposals for graduate degree programs and courses and, at its option, existing programs and to review the criteria for membership on the Graduate Faculty.
 Furthermore, the council is to establish admission standards, standards for continuation of graduate students, and residency requirements.
-Finally, the council is to consider any other matters relevant to the Office of Graduate Studies & Research.
+Finally, the council is to consider any other matters relevant to the Graduate School.